Osomudeya/Aws-Devops-Projects/Project-3: Lift and Shift Application Workload to AWS/README.md

 SecGrp: vprofile-backend-SG
 UserData: mysql.sh
 ```
-- Once our instance is ready, we can SSH into the server and check if userdata script is executed.We can also check status of mariadb.
+- Once instance is ready, SSH into the server and check if userdata script is executed also, check status of mariadb.
 ```sh
 ssh -i vprofile-prod-key.pem centos@<public_ip_of_instance>
 sudo su -